-Posted: Thu 20th Aug 2015
+Posted: Thu 20th Aug 2020

 Second, it's to communicate those numbers to someone else, usually a bank or investor.
 If any aspect of your forecast doesn't contribute to these objectives, think again.

 We've all seen Dragons' Den.
 You know what happens when you don't understand your own numbers; it's never pretty!

-Never sub-contract the entering of your numbers to someone else, even if they are your trusted accountant!
+Never subcontract the entering of your numbers to someone else, even if they're your trusted accountant.
 You have to own your numbers and understand each single entry, and the only reliable way is to input each one yourself.

-Going into too much detail, especially around projected figures that you're really guessing at is not usually helpful.
+Going into too much detail, especially around projected figures that you're really guessing at, isn't usually helpful.
 If it doesn't aid your understanding, or tell the reader something useful, simplify it.

-At the same time make sure your model is comprehensive and transparent.
-Always ask if it raises more questions than it answers!
+At the same time, make sure your model is comprehensive and transparent.
+Always ask if it raises more questions than it answers.
 And seek help if you're not sure what to include or how to present it.
 Don't just guess!

 Even if you have just a few simple balances before your forecast starts, it's important that you state them clearly, in proper accounting terms, and they are as recent as possible.
-It's not acceptable to start a forecast three months ago because that's the last time you did your book-keeping.
+It's not acceptable to start a forecast three months ago because that's the last time you did your bookkeeping.
 Get it up to date!

-Only when you do this can you understand the plausibility of your revenue projections, and the same is true for your reader.
-Straightforward 'budget' projections, directly input as financial values are usually acceptable only in the most basic start-up projections.
+Only when you do this can you understand how plausible your revenue projections are.
+The same is true for your reader.
+Straightforward 'budget' projections directly inputted as financial values are usually acceptable only in the most basic start-up projections.

 You've (hopefully!) got a long career in business ahead of you, and you're going to need to get to grips with this stuff sooner or later.
 So learn the basics and don't just ignore them.
 It's worth it in the long run.